-- Explain how the structure and function of the human nervous system enables a person to interact with the external world and analyse the different ways in which stress can affect nervous system functioning. - Apply biological and psychological explanations for how new information can be learnt and stored in memory, and provide biological, psychological and social explanations of a person's inability to remember information.
+- 1. Explain how the structure and function of the human nervous system enables a person to interact with the external world and analyse the different ways in which stress can affect nervous system functioning. - 2.
+Apply biological and psychological explanations for how new information can be learnt and stored in memory, and provide psychological biological, and social explanations of a person's inability to remember information.